 Currently if you have a device running iOS version 6.0 or Android version 2.2 then you can use Pryvate.
 Other platforms will come online shortly.
 (Windows, Blackberry, Symbian etc)

-A MiTM attack is when an eavesdropper sits between two communicating end points, intercepting and forwarding data passed between them as if they were not present.
-In doing so, the attacker is able to log all communication between two communicants.
+A MiTM attack is when an attacker sits between two communicating end points, intercepting and forwarding data passed between the two as if he was not present.
+In doing so, the attacker is able to eaves drop on communication between the two endpoints.

 In the case of encrypted communications, the attacker will establish a secure connection with each end point, acting as the other to each side.
 It is important to understand that two different encrypted communication legs are established during this attack.
 Both sides believe they have negotiated encrypted communications with the other, when in fact they are negotiated to the attacker.
 The attacker decrypts received information by one side, eavesdrops, re-encrypts the data, forwards it to the other side and the end points are none the wiser.